SM

 Sports Mole

-Mere weeks after a gruelling domestic season concluded for the continent's most celebrated talents, 24 teams and over 600 players are now going again with Euro 2024 supremacy at stake.
+Mere weeks after a gruelling domestic season concluded for the continent's most celebrated talents, 24 teams and over 600 players travelled to Germany with Euro 2024 supremacy at stake.

-Only three years have passed since Italy's exhilarating run to glory at the delayed Euro 2020 tournament, culminating in their penalty-shootout success over England at Wembley in the final, and the Azzurri are present in Germany to defend their crown after their World Cup 2022 failure.
+Only three years have passed since Italy's exhilarating run to glory at the delayed Euro 2020 tournament, culminating in their penalty-shootout success over England at Wembley in the final, but the Azzurri have lost their grip on the crown owing to their last-16 loss to Switzerland.

-Here, Sports Mole rounds up everything you need to know about today's Euro 2024 action, including which teams are in action, how to watch and what to keep a particular eye out for.
+Here, Sports Mole rounds up everything you need to know about today's Euro 2024 final, including how to watch and what to keep a particular eye out for.

 TODAY'S EURO 2024 FIXTURES